MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Abstract

 \section{Abstract}

 Sign language generation (SLG) aims to translate written texts into expressive sign motions, bridging communication barriers for the Deaf and Hard-of-Hearing communities.
 Recent studies formulate SLG within the language modeling framework using autoregressive language models, which suffer from unidirectional context modeling and slow token-by-token inference.
 To address these limitations, we present MaDiS, a masked-diffusion-based language model for SLG that captures bidirectional dependencies and supports efficient parallel multi-token generation.
-We further introduce a tri-level cross-modal pretraining scheme that jointly learns from token-, latent-, and 3D physical-space objectives, leading to richer and more grounded sign representations.
-To accelerate model convergence in the fine-tuning stage, we design a novel unmasking strategy with temporal checkpoints, reducing the combinatorial complexity of unmasking orders by over $10^{41}$ times.
-In addition, a mixture-of-parts embedding layer is developed to effectively fuse information stored in different part-wise sign tokens through learnable gates and well-optimized codebooks.
-Extensive experiments on CSL-Daily, Phoenix-2014T, and How2Sign demonstrate that MaDiS achieves superior performance across multiple metrics, including DTW error and two newly introduced metrics, SiBLEU and SiCLIP, while reducing inference latency by nearly 30\%.
-Code and models will be released on our \href{https://2000zrl.github.io/madis/}{project page}.
+We further introduce a tri-level cross-modal pretraining scheme that jointly learns from token-, latent-, and 3D physical-space objectives to leverage complementary, multi-level sign representations.
+To accelerate model convergence in the fine-tuning stage, we design a novel unmasking strategy with temporal checkpoints, which restructures generation in a coarse-to-fine manner and reduces the combinatorial complexity of unmasking orders by over $10^{41}$ times.
+In addition, a mixture-of-parts embedding layer is developed to effectively fuse information stored in different part-wise sign tokens through a learnable gate and well-optimized codebooks.
+Extensive experiments on CSL-Daily, Phoenix-2014T, and How2Sign demonstrate that MaDiS achieves superior performance across multiple metrics, including DTW error and two newly introduced metrics, SiBLEU and SiCLIP, while delivering a 40\% higher throughput.
+Code and models will be publicly released.